renovate-bot/cloudspannerecosystem-_-spanner-cassandra-schema-tool/README.md

 2. Translate those statements into Spanner-compatible DDL.
 3. Apply the resulting schema to your target Spanner database.

+[Core conecpts](https://cloud.google.com/spanner/docs/non-relational/spanner-for-cassandra-users#core_concepts) you need to know before using this tool:
+* The Cassandra keyspace is mapped directly to the Spanner database.
+Consequently, each database will only contain a single keyspace, retaining its original name.

 ## Note on the DDL Translation

 * Only `CREATE TABLE` statements are supported.